CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-phplist-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami phpList Stack provides a click-through solution to install and configure phpList on the Linux platform. phpList is Open Source newsletter and email marketing software.
+Through the CenturyLink Blueprint integration, phpList provides a click-through solution to install and configure phpList on the Linux platform. phpList is Open Source newsletter and email marketing software.